alipanahiCRISPR/DTMP-Prime/README.md

 ---

+## Run our code as desktop app 📈

+---

 We hope you find DTMP-Prime useful for your research.
 If you have any questions or encounter any issues, please don't hesitate to contact us.